tidev/titanium-docs/docs/api/titanium/ui/button.md

 iOS buttons have two special properties, `style` and `systemButton`.

-The `style` property specifies the type of button decoration, and can be set to one of the values described in [Titanium.UI.iOS.SystemButtonStyle](Titanium.UI.iOS.SystemButtonStyle).
+The `style` property specifies the type of button decoration, and can be set to one of the values described in <Titanium.UI.iOS.SystemButtonStyle>.

 To use a custom button style, such as a background gradient, you may need to explicitly set the button's `style` property to `PLAIN`, to prevent the button style from overriding any background color or gradient.